LewTrn/lookfeel/README.md

 ### Likes

-Likes join users and and themes and are linked to a theme when a like is inserted.
+Likes join user and theme IDs with a unique constraint.
+When a user likes a theme, a new like entry is created and linked to the theme.

-Like count on the theme is also updated when a post is liked.
-This was preferred over computing properties using likes to avoid expensive computation when fetching many themes with lots of likes.
+When a post is liked, the like count value is also increased.
+This method was preferred over the count computed property to avoid expensive computation across themes with many likes.

+When fetching a theme, a `liked` property is also returned if made by a logged in user.
+This is used to indicate which themes the user has currently liked.

 ```tsx
 type Likes = {